Approximation algorithms for the MAXSPACE advertisement problem: A 1/9-approximation for MAXSPACE-R

 The algorithm adds a copy of an add~$A_i$ only to compatible slots.
 Besides that,~$A_i$ is scheduled only if exactly~$w_i$ copies of~$A_i$ can be added to compatible slots.
-When the algorithm moves a set of ads from a slot~$B_{j_2}$ to a slot~$B_{j_1}$, it does not violate any restriction of release dates since the ads in~$T$ have release dates smaller than or equal the release date of the ad considered by the iteration, by the order in which the ads are considered.
-Also, the algorithm does not violate the fullness of any slot, since ${f(B_{j_1}) < 1/4}$ and~${f(T) \leq 1/2}$.
-The set of ads~${T \subset B_{j_2}}$ is not in~$B_{j_1}$, then the restriction of each ad has at most a copy by slot is also not violated by this movement.
+When the algorithm moves a set of ads from a slot~$B_{j_2}$ to a slot~$B_{j_1}$, it does not violate any restriction of release dates since the ads in~$T$ have release dates smaller than or equal to the release date of the ad considered by the iteration, by the order in which the ads are considered.
+Also, the algorithm does not violate the fullness of any slot since ${f(B_{j_1}) < 1/4}$ and~${f(T) \leq 1/2}$.
+The set of ads~${T \subset B_{j_2}}$ is not in~$B_{j_1}$, then the restriction of each ad has at most a copy per slot is also not violated when the algorithm moves~$T$ from~$B_{j_2}$ to~$B_{j_1}$.
 Therefore, the algorithm returns a feasible solution. \end{proof}

 \begin{lemma} Let~${A_i \in H^*}$ and let~$Z$ be the set of indices~$j$ such that~${j \ge r_i}$.
 For each~${j \in Z}$,~${f(B_j) \geq 1/4}$. \end{lemma}